![]() |

-There are thousands of Internet Service Providers who provide access to individual users and companies.
-A long list of providers is located at The List.
+There are thousands of Internet Service Providers that provide access to individuals and companies.
 Out of these many thousands of ISP's, there are only a handful which operate extensive high-speed backbone networks.
 Most other ISP's derive their connectivity from the larger ISP's.
 Russ Haynal's ISP Page lists the major ISP's

 Many ISP's interconnect with each other at Exchange Points (EPs) It is at the EP's that the end-user traffic from ISP#1 can transfer over to ISP#2 to reach a host computer/network which happens to be connected to ISP#2.
 EP.net has a long list of Exchange Points from around the world.
 Examining the list of ISP's connected at each EP, will help indicate which ISP's are the major providers.